-As noted before, when you get information about a person in the mail or in a calendar entry, you can add it to an address card.
+When you get information about a person in the mail or in a calendar entry, you can add it to an address card.
 To do so, right-click any e-mail address or e-mail message, and click Add Sender to Contacts on the menu that appears.
 If the sender already exists, the Editor tab opens and you can edit the detail.
-Evolution can also add cards from a hand-held device during HotSync operation.
-For more information, see Chapter 9, "Synchronizing Your Handheld Device," on page 103.
+Evolution can also add cards from a hand-held device during HotSync\ operation.
+For more information, see Chapter 10, "Synchronizing Your Handheld Device," on page 111.